jlitewka99/apiSpotiMatch/README.md

 ### Sending a message

 In order to send a message you need to send it to `/app/chat` endpoint.
+You need to pass Bearer token authorization every time you send a message.

 Example:

 ```js